A proposal for a Marine Protected Area in the East Antarctic planning domain

 The area contains sites of long term monitoring of marine mammals, seabirds and the formation of Antarctic Bottom Water, as well as areas important for understanding climate change impacts on Southern Ocean ecosystems and processes without interference.
 The size of the MPA is determined by the important summer foraging requirements of marine mammals, Adélie and Emperor penguins, and other seabirds during critical breeding periods and by its value for monitoring large scale ecosystem processes.

 Multiple use of MPAs

 The proposal allows for the multiple use of MPAs.
 This means that activities, including fishing, will be allowed to take place within the MPA so long as such activity will not adversely impact on the conservation or scientific objectives of that MPA.
 The proposal includes provisions to guide the application of other CCAMLR conservation measures to the East Antarctic MPA.

 Consideration of the proposal

 CCAMLR made a commitment to meet the World Summit on Sustainable Development target to establish a representative system of MPAs by 2012.
 In 2011 CCAMLR adopted a framework for establishing MPAs in the form of a conservation measure and, in doing so, the Commission noted that the adoption of this conservation measure confirmed CCAMLR's commitment to create a representative system of MPAs in the CCAMLR Area.

-Whilst the Commission has not yet been able to achieve consensus on the East Antarctic or Ross Sea Region MPA proposals, the Commission has recognised the importance of MPAs.
 The next opportunity to progress the East Antarctic MPA proposal will be at the annual meeting of CCAMLR in Hobart in October.